Zhou-ust/DETMPC/README.md

 # Application to power system
-This demo shows how to design the appropriate parameters for the power systems in the submitted manuscript named:
+This demo shows how to design the appropriate parameters for the power systems in the submitted manuscript entiled:
 'Distributed event-triggered predictive control for a class of nonlinear interconnected systems'